How Mitogen Works¶

 Bootstrap Preparation¶

-Now we have the mechanism in place to send a zlib
+Now we have the mechanism in place to send a zlib-compressed script

 to the remote Python interpreter, it is time to choose what to send.

-The script sent is simply the source code for mitogen.core
+The script sent is simply the source code for mitogen.core, with a

 single line suffixed to trigger execution of the